 Our composition: We are certified as a minority-owned law firm by the Southern California Minority Business Development Council, as qualified under the criteria of the National Minority Supplier Development Council.
 More than half of our attorneys are minorities and the majority are women.

-Our organization and association involvement: Our attorneys are actively involved through membership and leadership roles in the following diversity-driven organizations and associations and have received several diversity-related awards.
+Our association involvement and awards: Our attorneys are actively involved through membership and leadership roles in the following diversity-driven organizations and associations and have received several diversity-related awards.

 - National Association of Minority and Women Owned Law Firms (NAMWOLF) — Willenken was one of the first 30 firms to join this nonprofit, which is now comprised of nearly 200 member firms.

 - Leadership Council on Legal Diversity (LCLD) — One of our attorneys has been selected annually to represent Willenken as an LCLD Fellow for more than a decade.
 The firm also selected Pathfinders in 2022 and 2023.
 The purpose of the LCLD Fellows Program is to identify, train, and advance the next generation of diverse leaders in the legal profession.

 - Minority Corporate Counsel Association (MCCA) — Willenken regularly participates on CLE panels at the annual MCCA Pathways Conference Global TEC Forum.
 In 2013, Paul Loh was featured in MCCA’s Diversity & the Bar in a Q&A on legal diversity and inclusion.